michaelneale/goose-app-maker-mcp/resources/README.md

 ## example4

-A beautiful app that gets a list of flowers from goose and can be refreshed
+A beautiful dark mode app that gets a list of flowers from goose and can be refreshed

 ## kitchen-sink